 Visualizing Science in Media Revolutions

-The research group will explore the modes and media in which early modern scientific practitioners visualized their ideas and illustrated their objects of inquiry.
-A new visual culture was generated in the early modern period by those in pursuit of knowledge due to a variety of reasons, such as: new media (as a result of the printing press); new tools of observing the world (such as telescopes and microscopes); more forms of recording and transmitting these observations (in the form of manuscript and print); and the generation of new questions about nature and the world.
-By comparing media, tools, and forms of communication in different "fields" of early modern science, such as for example medicine, architecture, astronomy, and mathematics, the members of this research group will investigate the impact of new media on the way in which science was communicated visually.
-What is more, the group will also study how new forms of visualization might have had an impact on the questions raised by early modern practitioners of science and medicine.
-Building on previous research on epistemic images, history of the book, and history of observation and science, the group's focus will be directed at questions such as:
+The research group explores the modes of communication (such as letter writing for known recipients, and the unknown audiences of printed books) and media in which early modern scientific practitioners visualized their ideas and illustrated their objects of inquiry.
+A new visual culture was generated in the early modern period by those in pursuit of knowledge due to a variety of reasons, such as: new media (as a result of the printing press); new tools of observing the world (such as telescopes and microscopes); and the generation of new questions about nature and the world.
+By comparing media, tools, and modes of communication in different fields of early modern science, such as medicine, architecture, astronomy, and mathematics, the members of this research group will investigate the impact of new media on the way in which science was communicated visually.
+Furthermore, the group will study how new forms of visualization had an impact on the questions raised by early modern practitioners of science and medicine.
+Building on previous research on epistemic images, history of the book, and history of observation in science and medicine, the group's focus will be directed at questions such as:

 - How did the printing press have a lasting impact on the observational and visualization skills of early modern scientific practitioners?